|Freshman and Sophomore Years||

 - Enter recommender information into CAS to initiate the CAS process for recommenders to upload Letter of Recommendation.

-- Make an appointment with the Pre-Law Director to discuss any specific questions or obstacles.
+- Make an appointment with the Pre-Law Advisor to discuss any specific questions or obstacles.

 - Mark your calendar to attend the Law School Fair and speak with recruiters.

 - Follow up on letters of recommendation to ensure they have been sent.

 - Meet with Pre-Law Advisor as needed, and submit personal statements and essays for review.

 - Attend the Law School Fair and connect with the law school reps reviewing your file!

 - Evaluate LSAT score if taken in October - adjust list of schools as needed.

 - Follow up to ensure that transcripts and recommendations are on file with LSCAS.

 - Evaluate your LSAT score and adjust school list if needed.

 - Follow up on LSAC’s “file status” to ensure that your application file is complete.